lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Themes/Suicide.md

 >"how could they have overlooked the hooks?
 Why didn't they remove them? to close to the floor?
 But still, a stocking, that's all you'd need."
 >-pg.
 57

+>"There were incidents in bathrooms at first; there were cuttings, drownings.
+Before they got all the bugs ironed out."
+>-pg.
+70